 Legislation for people wanting to fly drones for commercial gain and what the training covers

-People wanting to fly drones as a business must now do a PfCO course which stands for Permission for Commercial Operations from the CAA.
-It’s also known as a drone licence and means the operator can be classed a professional drone pilot although there are lots more skills they can learn on further advanced courses.
+People wanting to fly drones as a business must now obtain a General Visual Line of Sight (GVC) certificate.
+It’s also known as a drone licence, although strictly speaking you do not need a licence to fly a drone, you need the GVC Certificate!
+This means the operator can be classed a professional drone pilot although there are lots more skills they can learn on further advanced courses.

 The operations manual is a very detailed document that explains to the CAA how the drone operator will be working commercially and the sections include safety and training, flight planning, reporting incidents and dealing with emergencies.

-From December 31, 2020, the PfCO course will be replaced by the General Visual Line of Sight (GVC) certificate.
 Another option is the CAA A2 Certificate of Competency – or A2 CofC for short – but this means the drone operator has more flying restrictions.
-Flyby currently offer a course that provides all 3 qualifications in 1 to allow pilots to transition smoothly to the new rules in 2021.
+Flyby currently offer a course that provides both qualifications in 1.

 Legislation for people wanting to operate drones over 2kg and take advanced drone flying qualifications

-You now need a Permission for Commercial Operations (PfCO) for this which is being replaced by the new General Visual Line of Sight (GVC) course and includes ground school theory, a flight test with a qualified examiner and then an operations manual which is individual to each pilot and lays out in detail exactly how they intend to operate their drone.
+You now need a General Visual Line of Sight (GVC) course and includes ground school theory, a flight test with a qualified examiner and then an operations manual which is individual to each pilot and lays out in detail exactly how they intend to operate their drone.

 The GVC is valid for 5 years and at that point the drone pilot will need to go on a refresher course.